apache/iotdb/docs/UserGuide/QuickStart/WayToGetIoTDB.md

 2. Maven >= 3.6 (Optional)
 3. Set the max open files num as 65535 to avoid "too many open files" problem.

->Note: If you don't have maven installed, you should replace 'mvn' in the following commands with 'mvnw.sh' or 'mvnw.cmd'.
+>Note: If you don't have maven installed, you should replace 'mvn' in the following commands with 'mvnw' or 'mvnw.cmd'.
 >
 >### Installation from binary files

 You can download the binary file from:
 [Download page](https://iotdb.apache.org/Download/)